Getting Black and Latino Teachers To The Head of the Class

 This probably isn’t news to you if we’re talking about you and your generation, but you probably noticed something that stood out about your teachers as you came up through the school system along the way: most of them didn’t look much like you and your friends.

 Both anecdotes and evidence show how much of a problem that is for both students and society.
-The Tennessee STAR Project was designed to test for the effects of small class size on educational achievement, but it unexpectedly demonstrated something else along the way… while students and teachers in participating schools were being randomly matched to set up control groups for the project, students who ended up in classrooms with teachers of the same race as themselves achieved math and reading scores three to four percent higher than those in classrooms taught by a teacher of a different race.
+The Tennessee STAR Project was designed to test for the effects of small class size on educational achievement, but unexpectedly, it demonstrated something else along the way… while students and teachers in participating schools were being randomly matched to set up control groups for the project, students who ended up in classrooms with teachers of the same race as themselves achieved math and reading scores three to four percent higher than those in classrooms taught by a teacher of a different race.

 There’s a lot of debate about the reasons for this disparity, ranging from white teachers not placing equal expectations on minority students to a lack of role models for students of color, but there’s no argument about the best solution: we need more Black and Latino teachers standing up in front of America’s classrooms.